MomentsLD/moments/docs/extensions/demes.rst

 population names to the coefficients.
 There can be as many different coefficient values as there are different demes in the demographic model.
-However, if a population is missing from the dictionary, it is assigned the default selection or dominance coefficient (0 or 1/2, resp.).
+However, if a population is missing from the dictionary, it is assigned the default selection or dominance coefficient.
+In most cases the default values are :math:`\gamma = 0` and :math:`h=1/2`, but these can be changed by specifying a ``_default`` value in the selection and dominance dictionaries.

 For example:

 .. jupyter-execute::

-    import demes
     g = demes.load("data/im-parsing-example.yaml")
     print(g)